micheleFraccaroli/Uroborus/README.md

 3) open the file (gedit launcher_desktop)
 4) modify the field 'path' and 'icon' with yur path
 5) save and close gedit
-6) rename the file 'launcher_desktop' in 'Uroborus.desktop'
+6) rename the file 'launcher_desktop' in 'Vltra.desktop'
-7) change the permits of the launcher (sudo chmod +0777 Uroborus.desktop)
+7) change the permits of the launcher (sudo chmod +0777 Vltra.desktop)
 8) Ready!